Cleaning GuidesHow to Get Red Wine Out of Sofa

 Since it’s such a special material, leather sofas can also accumulate mould and this is not only unhealthy for your air passageways but is also not good for your leather sofa.
 So, if you’re wondering how to clean a dirty leather sofa to get rid of mould, this is the part where you’ll get your (easy) answer.
 Firstly, it’s important to remember that mould and mildew love humidity so you need to consider investing in a dehumidifier for the room in which your leather sofa will be located.
 This is just a preventative measure for further down the road.

 However, if you already have mildew or mould on your sofa, you can use either a water/vinegar solution, a water/pH-neutral soap solution or a water/rubbing alcohol solution as described above.
 You simply need to not spray the mould and mildew stains directly but rather spray the microfibre cloth first and apply the cloth to the sofa.
 Once you’re ready, prepare to get a fan out to completely dry your piece of furniture.
 You may even wish to take it outside in the sun.
 Although prolonged exposure will be harmful to your leather, a short stint of time outside is likely to kill the spores that are currently living on your couch.
+Mould is also a common problem for carpets, so if you have noticed a musty odour coming out of it, check our guide on how to remove mould from a carpet.

-Whether you have an alibi or it was simply an accidental nose bleed, sometimes our leather sofas may get bloodstains on them.
+Whether you have an alibi or it was simply an accidental nose bleed, sometimes our sofas and carpets may get bloodstains on them.
 But this doesn’t mean that they’re impossible to treat.
 Firstly, you need to determine whether your bloodstain is fresh and can be blotted out with a cloth or whether it’s dry and needs to be softly dislodged using the bristles of a soft brush.
 Once you’ve done this, you can either use a mild water/pH-neutral liquid soap solution or go directly for a leather cream, followed by the application of a leather conditioner on the affected area.

 Get a special, budget-friendly leather cream and conditioner for your leather sofa and apply it once again using a circular motion using a microfibre cloth.
 Remember not to spray the solution on the sofa directly, but rather spray on your cloth and then apply the cloth to the sofa afterwards.
 The leather conditioner will help you ensure your leather sofa is nice and buffed up and smells like you just bought it from the showroom floor.